darren-sm/DICT-PMS/README.md

     docker cp ./setup/ system:/tmp
     docker exec -it system bash -c "cd /tmp/setup && python setup.py"
     ```

+    > Note: You might need to login to the grafana (port 3000) to view the dashboard

 - Run the project